• Skip to primary navigation

 Pizza dough method

-- You can take the dough out of the fridge around 1 hour before use.
+• You can take the dough out of the fridge about 1 hour before use.
 We find it’s easier to handle when we do this.

 *Our fridge temperature is around 6°C. The amount of yeast and hours in the fridge are based on this.
 But you do have a bit of leeway with this dough if you need it when planning your pizza baking.